jobiols/odoo-etl/source/index.rst

-Documentation of odoo-etl module
+Documentation for odoo-etl module
 ================================

-odoo-etl is a data manipulation, like an small ETL (Extract, Transform and Load) for odoo databases.
+It is a data manipulation, like an small ETL (Extract, Transform and Load) for odoo databases.

 The main idea of the project is to give functional users the availability to move data from one odoo database to another odoo database.
 The design is quite